-Supporting their UCAS application
+Supporting Their UCAS Application

 Understanding the UCAS Tariff

-At NTU, we use this system as the basis of our entry requirements – you’ll see a UCAS Tariff points total quoted in the ‘Entry requirements’ section of our undergraduate courses.
-This helps our Admissions staff to compare grades and scores from a wide range of qualifications – including BTECs and A-levels.
+We use this system as the basis of our entry requirements – you’ll see a UCAS Tariff points total in the ‘Entry requirements’ section of our undergraduate courses.
+This helps our Admissions team to compare grades and scores from a wide range of qualifications – including BTECs and A-levels.

-If your son or daughter’s interested in a particular course, try to make sure they know the entry requirements in full – whether it’s a UCAS Tariff points total, a particular grade requirement, or a combination of the two.
-Many offers are also conditional of GCSE grade Cs in Maths and English, or certain types of qualifications.
+If your young person is interested in a particular course, try to make sure they know the entry requirements in full – whether it’s a UCAS Tariff points total or a particular grade requirement, missing or ignoring these details could lead to a wasted application.

 March to September

 UCAS will be hosting a series of higher education exhibitions across the UK.
 These events give prospective students a chance to meet staff and students from NTU and ask questions to find out more about university life.
 Our Thinking About Going to University page will give your young person some questions to consider when attending a UCAS exhibition.

 It’s open day season.
 Open days are a great opportunity to visit universities, tour campuses, talk to subject specialists, and attend talks on the courses that they’re interested in.
 It’s also a great way to get a feel for the city that the university is located in.

 Applications should be started in October.
 Make sure they take their time, ensuring that they've explored all of their options.
 Once they have made their choices, it’s important that they spend time building a strong application with a great personal statement.